BIO-102 Biology of Human Disease3

 Natural history, flora, fauna, and ecological relationships of the local area.
 Three lectures and one four hour laboratory weekly.
 This course is designed for students not majoring in biology.

 BIO-140L Idaho Natural History Laboratory1

-This course will explore fundamental neuroscience concepts, with an emphasis on how the nervous system is impacted by injury, toxins, aging, and disease.
+This course explores fundamental neuroscience concepts with an emphasis on how the nervous system is affected by injury, toxins, aging, and disease.
 Societal implications of recent research will be discussed, and a component of the course will be devoted to investigating ethical issues that arise from these discoveries.
-NOTE: When the laboratory (BIO-145L) is offered with this course, it is a required co-requisite course.

 BIO-145L Drugs, Brains, and Behavior Laboratory1